 - (a) All flags shall be displayed on flagpoles, which may be vertical or mast arm flagpoles.
-In non-residential districts, flagpoles shall not exceed the height in the applicable zoning district, or sixty (60) feet, whichever is less.
+In non-residential districts, flagpoles shall not exceed the height applicable zoning district, or sixty (60) feet, whichever is less.
 Flagpoles in residential districts shall not exceed twenty-five (25) feet in height or the height of the primary structure on the lot, whichever is less. - (b) The maximum dimensions of any flag shall be proportional to the flagpole height.
-The hoist side of the flag shall not exceed twenty (20) percent of the vertical height of the flagpole.
-In addition, flags are subject to the following limitations: - (b) For commercial, institutional, three-family and multi-family uses, the maximum dimensions of any flag shall be proportional to the flagpole height.
-The hoist side of the flag shall not exceed twenty (20) percent of the vertical height of the flagpole.
+The hoist side of the flag shall not exceed twenty (20) percent of the vertical height of the flagpolewhen ground-mounted.
+In addition, flags are subject to the following limitations: - (c) In addition, flags are subject to the following limitations: